-In the three months ended March 31, 2024, our financing activities provided \$276.5 million of cash, resulting from \$287.5 million gross proceeds from our February 2024 follow-on offering, \$6.9 million proceeds from exercise of stock options and issuance of shares under our employee stock purchase plan, partially offset by payment of \$17.9 million in offering costs related to our February 2024 follow-on offering.
+In the nine months ended September 30, 2024, our financing activities provided \$280.7 million of cash, resulting from \$287.5 million gross proceeds from our February 2024 follow-on offering, \$11.1 million proceeds from exercise of stock options and issuance of shares under our employee stock purchase plan, partially offset by \$17.9 million of costs and underwriting discounts and commissions related to our February 2024 follow-on offering.

-In the three months ended March 31, 2023, our financing activities provided \$108.0 million of cash, resulting from \$115.0 million gross proceeds from our February 2023 follow-on offering, partially offset by the payment of \$7.3 million of related offering costs during the period.
+In the nine months ended September 30, 2023, our financing activities provided \$108.7 million of cash, resulting from \$115.0 million gross proceeds from our February 2023 follow-on offering, \$1.0 million proceeds from exercise of stock options and issuance of shares under our employee stock purchase plan, partially offset by \$7.3 million of costs and underwriting discounts and commissions related to our February 2023 follow-on offering.